Perspective | This column stinks: A mystery smell in our house has us on nasal alert.

 It smelled like sewage to us.
 Perhaps, we thought, bashing out the old shower and severing the pipes that fed and drained it had inadvertently upset the house’s circulatory system.
 Maybe a vent or a trap wasn’t doing what it should.

 A decade ago, My Lovely Wife took a job in The Hague.
 For a year, she lived in a cute townhouse with vertiginous stairs to an upper floor and a ground-floor bathroom that stank.
-The Dutch didn’t turn their country into a global trading powerhouse by being softies, and so it was that Ruth’s landlord first claimed there was no smell, then said if there was a smell, it wasn’t that bad, then admitted it was bad, but, well, too bad for her.
+The Dutch didn’t turn their country into a global trading powerhouse by being softies, and so it was that Ruth’s landlord first claimed there was no smell, then said if there was a smell, it wasn’t that bad, and then admitted it was bad, but, well, too bad for her.

 Ruth doused the bathroom with air freshener and kept a rubber mat over the suspiciously large floor drain in the shower.